MicrosoftDocs/fabric-docs/docs/enterprise/buy-subscription.md

 6. Select **Review + create**.

 ### Fabric Quotas
 Microsoft Fabric provides limits (quotas) on how many total Fabric CUs you can provision on your subscription depending on your Azure subscription type.
-The following sections explain (1) how to review your provisioned CU usage in your Azure subscription and (2) how to request a quota increase for Microsoft Fabric.
+The following sections explain how to review your provisioned CU usage in your Azure subscription and how to request a quota increase for Microsoft Fabric.

-##### Viewing your Fabric CU usage
+##### Viewing your Fabric CU quota usage
-To view your provisioned CU usage, you must have an Azure account with the contributor role, or another role that includes *contributor * access.
-Follow these steps to submit a request for a quota increase.
+To view your provisioned CU usage, you must have an Azure account with the contributor role, or another role that includes *contributor* access.
+Follow these steps to view your Fabric quota usage.
 1. Sign in to the [Azure portal](https://portal.azure.com/#home)
 2. Search for *quotas* and select **Quotas**.
 3. On the Overview page, select **Microsoft Fabric**.